hummingbird-dev/hummingbird-treeview/README.md

 Using the simple pseudo HTML list with the *class="hummingbird-treeview-converter"* the id of the treeview will be automatically set to *"treeview"*.
-Additional pseudo HTML lists will receive the ids *treeview2*, *treeview3*, etc. Similar to above the unique ids of the items/nodes now follow the schema: id="hum2_1", id="hum2_2", ... for the second treeview, id="hum3_1", id="hum3_2", ... for the third treeview, etc. Thus initialization of every treeview is needed:
+Additional pseudo HTML lists on the same page will receive the ids *treeview2*, *treeview3*, etc. Similar to above the unique ids of the items/nodes now follow the
+schema: id="hum2_1", id="hum2_2", ... for the second treeview,
+id="hum3_1", id="hum3_2", ... for the third treeview, etc. Thus
+initialization of every treeview is needed:

 ```javascript